Common Name: hyacinth bean

 Tender perennial that is winter hardy to USDA Zones 10-11 where it may be left in the ground year-round.
 In St. Louis, it is grown as an annual vine.
 It is easily grown in average, medium, well-drained soils in full sun.
 Plant seed directly in the garden after last frost date or start seeds indoors 6-8 weeks earlier.
 Needs a sturdy support structure on which to grow due to the weight of the vine at maturity.
 Collect seed in fall for planting the following year.

-Hyacinth bean is an ornamental twining vine with handsome, purple-tinged, trifoliate leaves.
+Lablab purpureus, commonly called hyacinth bean, is an ornamental twining vine with handsome, purple-tinged, trifoliate leaves.
 It rapidly grows to 20' and will easily cover a trellis in a single season.
 Spikes of fragrant pea-like bright rose-purple flowers (sometimes white or pink) are followed in late summer by flat, glossy, ruby-purple seed pods (to 6” long).
 Young immature pods can be cooked and eaten.
 These plants are widely grown in northern Africa and parts of Asia as a vegetable crop for the flowers, leaves, immature seeds and edible pods.
 Mature, dried seeds are toxic due to high levels of cyanogenic glucosides and should be boiled in two changes of water before eating to remove the toxins.
 Given a sunny location, it will bloom continuously throughout the summer.

 No serious insect or disease problems though it is much beloved by Japanese beetles, which can make the leaves resemble Swiss cheese.
 Vines survive, however, and produce handsome new foliage for late season enjoyment.